astronomer/docs/learn/cross-dag-dependencies.md

 :::info

-In Airflow 2.6+ you can turn the TriggerDagRunOperator into a [deferrable operator](deferrable-operators.md) by setting its `deferrable` parameter to `True`.
-Deferrable operators increase Airflow's scalability and can result in cost savings.
+In Airflow 2.6+, you can turn the TriggerDagRunOperator into a [deferrable operator](deferrable-operators.md) by setting its `deferrable` parameter to `True`.
+Deferrable operators increase Airflow's scalability and can reduce cost.

 :::